 - Compression pants

 - Roll to your side to get up from reclining or lying down.
 One of the muscles that controls the “crunch” or “sit up” activity is called the rectus abdominus.
 It is the muscle that separates while allowing the belly to expand and grow.
 Sometimes that separation will continue postpartum, which is referred to as diastasis recti.
 It is a good practice to avoid activating that separation as the tissues are trying to heal.
-So when getting up from lying down, or sitting upright from reclining, try to roll onto your side first (see my tutorial on log rolling).
-When returning to exercise, avoid sit-ups and crunches.
+So when getting up from lying down, or sitting upright from reclining, try to roll onto your side first (see my tutorial on log rolling – I’m pregnant in the video, but the actions are the same for the postpartum window).
+When returning to exercise, AVOID sit-ups and crunches.

 - Set yourself up for success with posture!